tylercollier-devmtn/auth0-lock-mini/README.md

 * Bind the `onAuthenticated` prototype method in the constructor.
 * In the previous step, we set up the handler for `this.lock.on('authenticated')`.
 Create that method.
   * It should take in a variable named `authResult`.
+  * Make a call to `this.lock.getUserInfo()`, passing in the `accessToken` value from `authResult`, and an arrow function callback that takes an `error` parameter and a `user` parameter.
+    * In the callback, if there is an error, be sure to log it to the console for your debugging convenience.
-  * In the method, make an axios POST to `/login`.
-Send as the body an object with a property named `idToken`.
-The value should be the `idToken` from `authResult`.
+    * Otherwise, make an axios POST to `/login`.
+Send as the body an object with a property named `userId`.
+The value should be the `sub` from `user`.
+Take the `user` value from the response data and set it as the React `user` state.
 * Add a `login` prototype method.
   * Show the Lock screen with `this.lock.show()`.